 Mobile Optimized Design

 Since a good amount of online shopping happens on mobile these days, it is imperative to know whether your online store is designed to respond well to a mobile phone or not.
 Both Wix and Shopify have mobile-optimized themes, which means that your store will be responsive no matter which device.

 Template Choices & Pricing

-Wix has a total of 108 e-commerce specific templates – all of them are free of cost.
-Wix has a total of 500 templates, but not all of them are designed for e-commerce stores.
+Wix has a total of 108 e-commerce-specific templates – all of them are free of cost.
+Wix has 500 templates, but not all of them are designed for e-commerce stores.
 However, again, Wix’s themes are quite easy to use and edit.

 Design and Customization Verdict